parhamyassini/p4app/README.md

 #### Broadcast to egress pipeline
-One option that would work with current limitations would be to use a dummy multicast group that contains all of the output ports so N pkts will be replicated by the replication engine (PRE) and then drop the undesired ones at egress pipeline based on the label.
+One option that would work with current limitations would be to use a dummy multicast group that contains all of the output ports so N pkts will be replicated by the replication engine (PRE) and then drop the undesired ones at the egress pipeline based on the label.
 Which I think comes with a performance penalty.

 ### Hardware-Specific Considerations
 *How logical operations written in P4 are mapped to low-level gates in hardware and how it affects the performance?*

 We need to perform some (simple) operations for every downstream link.
-For example spine could process each port independently and in parallel in a handful of clock cycles.
+For example, spine could process each port independently and in parallel in a handful of clock cycles.

 Example of previous works:
  Containing complex nested operations: